Justin Brogan

 So when time came to make Infinity Ward’s third game the same issue presented itself.
 Activision did studies to try and persuade Infinity Ward away from making a modern war FPS.
 “We had to fight for everything,” said COO of Infinity Ward, Jason West.
 “They wanted it to be World War 2.
 Again.”

 The results speak for themselves, with Modern Warfare being a phenomenal hit, selling more than 13 million units and being a critical success.
 If Activision had their way we’d still be in Germany fighting Nazis, and Brutal Legend would be a Guitar Hero rip off.
-Viva La Revolución!
+Viva La RevoluciĆ³n!

 Activision “didn’t want Modern Warfare” [CVG Via Kotaku

-• One Response to “Call of Duty: Modern Warfare, the FPS that almost wasn’t”
+2 thoughts on “Call of Duty: Modern Warfare, the FPS that almost wasn’t”

 Leave a Reply